Infrastructure

 My Take on the McKinsey Report: Automation Is Coming for Tasks, Not Entire Professions

-Posted on March 25, 2026 in WebSite • Tagged with AI, Automation, Careers, Software Engineering, McKinsey
+Posted on March 25, 2026 in AI • Tagged with AI, Automation, Careers, Software Engineering, McKinsey

 McKinsey Skill Change Index showing exposure to automation across skill categories